What is call center automation?

 It’s becoming the norm

 The COVID-19 pandemic accelerated many businesses’ adoptions of automation.
 Nearly three-quarters of executives (74%) believe that artificial intelligence will make business processes more efficient, as well as forge new business models (55%) and enable the development of new products and services (54%).
-Keeping up with the competition and gaining an edge may likely depend on contact centre automation in future.
+Keeping up with the competition and gaining an edge may likely depend on contact center automation in future.

 With poor experiences risking 6.7% of business revenue on average – the equivalent of $3.1 trillion – it’s key to ensure your customer service channels are performing above expectation for the greatest customer satisfaction.